hiddentao/clockmaker/README.md

 }).start();
 ```

-We can change the delay interval in real-time:
+You can change the delay interval in real-time:

 ```javascript
 Timer(function(timer) {